Service discovery and linksEstimated reading time: 11 minutes

 In addition to the standard Docker environment variables, Docker Cloud also sets special environment variables that enable containers to self-configure.
 These environment variables are updated on redeploy.

-In the example above, you will also find the following environment variables in the
+In the example above, the following environment variables are available in the

 WEB_DOCKERCLOUD_API_URLis the Docker Cloud API resource URL of the linked service.
 Because this is a link, the link name is the environment variable prefix.